 All decant properties will be inspected in line with the Council's voids process to make sure they are in an acceptable and safe condition.
+Where a new kitchen or bathroom is required this will be carried out as part of the void works following validation from the contract team.
 Taking and recording of electrical, gas and water meter readings are part of this process.
 As tenants will be dealing with their utility providers directly, they should also make sure they take their own meter readings to avoid any later dispute.

-6. Re-housing Options
+6. Rehousing Options